 How It’s Made

-Here’s what you’ll need to make a traditional frappé:
+All right, we won’t keep you waiting any longer.
+Here’s everything you’ll need to make a traditional frappé!

 - Granulated sugar

 - Tall glass

 - Start by adding two teaspoons of instant joe, two teaspoons of granulated sugar, and about a quarter of a cup of water to a shaker.
 Be sure you’re using cold, not hot water, or you’ll end up with a lukewarm mess instead of a chilly treat.
 If you want to add regular or evaporated milk, do so now.
 Shake this mixture for about 10 seconds or until substantial foam forms on top.